Boston vs Boston: Rookie leads Clippers past Celtics 114-111

 The Celtics responded with a 20-4 spurt that drew them within four.
 Tatum scored nine points, drawing huge cheers from the green-clad fans in the crowd with a dunk off Eric Bledsoe’s turnover.

 “We started picking up the pressure, getting some turnovers and speeding them up,” Tatum said.
-“We always feel like we had a chance till the buzzer goes off.”
+“We always feel like we have a chance till the buzzer goes off.”

 The Clippers led 87-78 going into the fourth.
 They pushed their lead to 15 after eight straight points capped by Morris’ basket.